-Streamlabs OBS and XSplit are two of the best streaming services, though they approach the industry from two different perspectives.
+Streamlabs and XSplit are two of the best streaming services, though they approach the industry from two different perspectives.
 XSplit focuses on the quality of your production value while Streamlabs values user integration more.

 This post will go over the pros and cons of each program and give you a base understanding of XSplit and Streamlabs.

 For a similar article, check out XSplit vs OBS.

 XSplit is known to most, for one thing, the ability to broadcast across multiple streaming platforms simultaneously.
 However, there are many other great features that XSplit has to offer like 4K 60fps streaming.
 Though Twitch does not have 4k transcoding options, YouTube does have the option so XSplit would deliver the best quality options if YouTube is your chosen platform.

 The layout is clean and easy to navigate, but also a little bit too simple – missing out on important features such as integrated chat.
 To view your live streams chat in XSplit, you must use the Plugin Store and install your chat extensions there.

 - Simultaneously stream on multiple platforms

 Here are the cons of XSplit:

 - More demanding on your CPU